Homesapp/HomesappNew/replit.md

 ### Key Features
 *   **Role-Based Access Control**: Granular permissions across all user types with admin direct role assignment capability.
 Admins can update both primary and additional roles for any user via the user management interface (PATCH /api/admin/users/:userId/role).
 *   **Advanced Appointment System**: Dual-type scheduling with concierge assignment, dynamic slot availability, and post-appointment client features.
 Sellers and admins can independently manage appointments with their registered leads through a dedicated appointment management interface accessible via sidebar navigation (/seller/appointments).
 Supports manual property entry for properties not yet in the database - sellers and admins can specify condominium name and unit number directly when scheduling appointments, allowing work to begin while property data is being loaded.
 The system automatically detects and preserves manual property information during editing and displays it with clear visual indicators across all views.
-*   **Property Management Lifecycle**: Features property approval workflows with two-stage publication system (approved → published), owner change requests, sublease functionality, comprehensive photo editing, and a 5-step property submission wizard with digital agreement signing.
+*   **Property Management Lifecycle**: Features property approval workflows with two-stage publication system (approved → published), owner change requests, sublease functionality, comprehensive photo editing, and a 7-step property submission wizard with private owner data collection and digital agreement signing.
 Properties must be both "approved" and "published" to appear on the public home page for security reasons.
     - **Property Approval States**:
       - draft: Borrador, aún no enviada
       - pending_review: Enviada, esperando revisión inicial